home-assistant/companion.home-assistant/docs/notifications/basic.md

 ### Performing a Shortcut

 You can perform a Shortcut when launching for a notification and have an event fire from the results.
-See [Siri Shortcuts documentation](/integrations/siri-shortcuts.md#executing-a-shortcut-via-home-assistant-notifications). for more.
+See [Siri Shortcuts documentation](/integrations/siri-shortcuts.md#executing-a-shortcut-via-home-assistant-notifications).